Foster WITH US

 -

 Fosters provide shelter, love and care until the dog is adopted.
-This includes:
+This includes but is not limited to:

 Basic training (house training, crate training, basic commands, structure and boundaries)